ananthdurai/schemata/README.md

 }
 ```

-#### Type 2: Interaction
+#### Type 2: ACTIVITY

-Interaction event captures the events that resulted from one Entity changing the state of another Entity.
+ACTIVITY event captures the events that resulted from one Entity changing the state of another Entity.
-(e.g.) User A purchases Product B. The Interaction event is often the result of a business transaction.
+(e.g.) User A purchases Product B. The ACTIVITY event is often the result of a business transaction.

-**Sample Interaction Event**
+**Sample ACTIVITY Event**

 ```protobuf
 enum UserActivityType {